 Would you risk your face to save a little money?

 Wouldn’t you rather have an experienced doctor inject your face?

-It’s an important question you must ask yourself and you, as a consumer, need to be aware of the above types of malpractices that exist in this industry so you can then make safer choices.
+It’s an important question you must ask yourself and you, as a consumer, need to be aware of the Injectables best practices and the types of malpractices that exist in this industry so you can then make safer choices.
 This is your face we’re talking about, not something you want to take a chance with!

 For these very reasons, the Sydney Cosmetic & Plastic Surgery Clinic is a ‘Doctor Only’ clinic.
 We do not employ ‘Nurse Injectors’.
 We are advocates of Patient Safety and always practice under the highest of professional standards.

 Some of the other ‘scary things’ we regularly hear about that happen in cheaper-priced clinics include:

 - Out-of-date ‘Injectables’ being used on patients which could prove either ineffective or cause a serious infection;